The Workbook

 Interest earned: $2,618

-Family B: Started at Age 8
+Family B: from age 8

 10 years of contributions